-- (1) The Paying Agent is BNP Paribas Securities Services, Paris (herein referred to, together with any successor in that function, as the "Paying Agent").
+- (1) The Paying Agent is BNP Paribas Securities Services, Paris, (hereinafter referred to, together with any successor in that function, as the "Paying Agent").
 The Paying Agent, if different from the Issuer, acts on behalf of the Issuer exclusively.
 It does not act as the agent, trustee or representative of the warrantholders.
-Only if and to the extent that the Paying Agent has failed to exercise the standard of care of a prudent businessman will the Paying Agent be liable for calculations it performs in connection with the Warrants, for not performing or for incorrectly performing such calculations, or for taking or failing to take other action. - The Issuer can replace the Paying Agent at any time or appoint one or more additional paying agents (also the "Paying Agent", if the context permits), and the Paying Agent can, at any time, resign from its office as Paying Agent.
-Such replacement or resignation will become effective only when the Issuer has appointed another bank with principal offices or a branch office in France to act as Paying Agent.
-Notice of such replacement and appointment shall be published in accordance with § 9 without delay. - (3) The Paying Agent is exempt from the restrictions of § 181 BGB.
+Only if and to the extent that the Paying Agent has failed to exercise the standard of care of a prudent businessman will the Paying Agent be liable for calculations it performs in connection with the Warrants, for not performing or for incorrectly performing such calculations, or for taking or failing to take other action. - The Issuer can, at any time, replace the Paying Agent or appoint one or more additional paying agents (also the "Paying Agent", if the context permits), and the Paying Agent can resign from its office as Paying Agent at any time.
+Such replacement or resignation will become effective only when the Issuer has appointed another bank with principal office or a branch office in France to act as Paying Agent.
+Notice of such replacement, resignation or appointment shall be published in accordance with § 8 without delay.

-(4) Neither the Issuer nor the Paying Agent are required to verify the authority of persons submitting Warrants.
+- (3) The Paying Agent is exempt from the restrictions of § 181 BGB. - (4) Neither the Issuer nor the Paying Agent is required to verify the authority of persons submitting Warrants.